 STIs are a problem on college campuses because sometimes people feel invincible, or get caught up in a moment, said Newman.
-"Some people just don't like the feel of condoms -- I think it spoils the intimacy for some of them," Almeda said.
+"Some people just don't like the feel of condoms -- I think it spoils the intimacy

 Although for some, condoms might be spoiling the fun, according to surveys done by the Illinois State University Health Promotion Office in the spring of 2004, 57 percent of ISU students reported using condoms every time they had vaginal intercourse.
-However, this does not include oral and anal intercourse, which can also put people at risk if they do not protect themselves, Almeda said
+However, this does not include oral and anal intercourse, which can also put people at risk if they do not protect themselves, Almeda said.